-DeHaan Busse has litigated long-term (permanent) disability benefits cases against many of the largest insurance companies in the disability field including: Aflac, Unum Provident Corporation and its subsidiaries; Metropolitan Life Insurance Company; New York Life Insurance Company; Equitable Life Assurance Society of the United States; First Reliance Standard Life Insurance Company; Hartford Life Insurance Company; Berkshire Life Insurance Company of America; Guardian Life Insurance Company of America; Sun Life Insurance & Annuity Company of New York; Reliance Standard Life Insurance Company; Aetna Life Insurance Company; and Life Insurance Company of North America, among many others.
+The DeHaan Law Firm has litigated long-term (permanent) disability benefits cases against many of the largest insurance companies in the disability field including: Aflac, Unum Provident Corporation and its subsidiaries; Metropolitan Life Insurance Company; New York Life Insurance Company; Equitable Life Assurance Society of the United States; First Reliance Standard Life Insurance Company; Hartford Life Insurance Company; Berkshire Life Insurance Company of America; Guardian Life Insurance Company of America; Sun Life Insurance & Annuity Company of New York; Reliance Standard Life Insurance Company; Aetna Life Insurance Company; and Life Insurance Company of North America, among many others.

 We focus on:

 - Individual Disability Insurance Policies: A private insurance policy purchased by an individual which provides a monthly disability benefit if a disability renders them unable to work or reduces the amount they can work.
 These disability policies are governed by the law of the state in which they are issued.
 If you are like most professionals or business owners, you probably have invested in am individual (private) disability insurance policy to secure your economic future in the event you suffer a debilitating physical or psychological illness or injury that makes it impossible for you to continue in your current occupation.
 However, there is more to an individual disability policy than having enough protection; you also have to have the right protection.
-The attorneys at DeHaan Busse LLP are available to you if you need to file a disability claim, or if you just need a disability attorney to review your policy.
+We are available to you if you need to file a disability claim, or if you just need a disability attorney to review your policy.

 - Group Disability Insurance Policies: An insurance policy through a professional organization or other similar group which provides a monthly disability benefit.
 These policies are also governed by state law.